InformaticsMatters/ansible-infrastructure/README.md

 have been provisioned.
 For documentation relating to (some) cluster provisioning refer to the `provisioning/README.md`.

+## Cinder provisioner
+The cinder provisioner is a 'work in progress' formed from Helm templates taken from the [cloud-provider-openstack] repository.
+The release used as a basic of the templates was **openstack-cinder-csi-1.1.2**.

 ## Building the Documentation
 The source of the documentation can be found in the project's `doc` directory.
 To build the HTML version of the documentation install